tumashu/exwm-x/README.md

 ### The usage of "exwmx-example"

-"exwmx-example" is Exwm-X buildin example, user can use it to test Exwm-X's features, the following is its keybindings. by the way, Exwm-X is a Exwm derivative, most Exwm commands can be used too :-)
+"exwmx-example" is EXWM-X buildin example, user can use it to test EXWM-X's features, the following is its keybindings. by the way, EXWM-X is a Exwm derivative, most Exwm commands can be used too :-)

 | Key       | command                         |
 |--------- |------------------------------- |